canonical/netplan/doc/netplan-generate.md

 it attempt to start/apply the newly created service units.
 **Requires feature: `generate-just-in-time*`*

+When called as a systemd.generator(7), all the parsing and validation errors will be ignored by default.
+If network definitions are skipped due to parsing errors, they might be incomplete.
+That means that the back end configuration emitted might not be fully valid.

 For details of the configuration file format, see **`netplan`**(5).

 ## OPTIONS